 Queen Elizabeth National Park, Uganda

 Founded in 1952, Queen Elizabeth Park is home to over 95 species of mammals (including 10 primate species) and over 600 species of birds.
 This incredible array of wildlife corresponds to the park’s wide range of ecosystems, including savanna, humid forests, fertile wetlands, and clear lakes.
+It is possibly one of the best known national parks in Africa.

 Queen Elizabeth Park is also home to the world famous fig-tree-climbing lions of the Ishasha plains.
 Equally famous is the Kazinga channel where hippos, elephants, and buffalo frolic.